dataminr/react-components/README.md

 #### Important Notes

 * Pull requests should be made to the `master` branch with proper unit tests.
-* Do not include the minified files in your pull request.
-We build these when we tag a release.
+* Do not include the distribution files in your pull request.
+These are only sent to NPM

 #### We use the following libraries within our project

 * [React](http://facebook.github.io/react/) JavaScript library for building user interfaces
 * [Flux](https://facebook.github.io/flux/) Application architecture for building user interfaces
-* [Require](http://requirejs.org/) JavaScript file and module loader optimized for in-browser use
 * [lodash](https://lodash.com/docs) JavaScript utility library
 * [Moment](http://momentjs.com/docs/) Parse, validate, manipulate, and display dates in JavaScript
 * [jQuery](http://jquery.com/) Fast, small, and feature-rich JavaScript library